dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **PDP integration overhead:** Overheads include network latency (ranging from ca. 300µs on loopback to >200ms for cross-region communication), DNS resolution, TLS handshake, and data serialization/deserialization.
 Protocol choices (e.g., HTTP/1.1 vs. HTTP/2 vs. gRPC) can further influence this.
 For in-process PDPs, these costs are minimized, though serialization costs may still apply.

 * **Runtime resource contention:** ("Busy Neighbor" effect) PDPs are typically CPU- and memory-intensive.
-Co-located resource-hungry processes can degrade performance significantly if compute and memory isolation aren’t enforced.
+Co-located resource-hungry processes can significantly degrade performance if compute and memory isolation aren’t enforced.
+This is especially relevant when integrating a PDP into an edge component (either embedded or as a sidecar), which is often optimized for high IOPS throughput.
+In such cases, embedding a PDP introduces trade-offs between CPU-bound policy evaluation and I/O-heavy request processing.

 * **Caching and memoization:** Many PDPs implement decision caching or partial evaluation to avoid repeated computation for deterministic inputs.
 These optimizations can reduce latency but can lead to outdated decisions and require robust cache invalidation logic.